 - The Chinese government does not recognise dual nationality.
 If you are an Australian/Chinese dual national, travel on your Australian passport, obtain a visa for China and present yourself as Australian at all times.
 See

 Entry and exit

 The website of the

-Embassy of the People's Republic of China in Australia has detailed visa information for Australians planning travel to China.
+Embassy of the People's Republic of China in Australia has detailed information on the eligibility of Australians for various available visa types.
 For foreigners already travelling or residing in China, all visa queries should be directed to the Foreigners Entry and Exit Administration Section of the local Public Security Bureau.

 Chinese authorities strictly enforce penalties for entry and exit visa violations.
 Travellers should ensure they depart China before their visa expiry date.
 Penalties include a 500RMB fine (not to exceed 10,000RMB) for each day overstayed, and/or detention.
 The period of detention can range from 5 to 30 days depending on the severity of the violation.